jamesqo/observable-vector/README.md

 # Observable Vector

-A drop-in implementation for IObservableVector for Windows 10 apps.
+A drop-in implementation of IObservableVector for Windows 10 apps.

 ## What is this?